grafbase/grafbase/examples/tracing/README.md

     # Refer to the README's of each `grafbase/` projects to run them.

 - open up grafana at http://localhost:3000/
-- issue some requests to the Grafbase's server
+- issue some requests to the federated server